 - Estimates of the Costs of Health Effects from EDCs: The Endocrine Society was the only scientific organization to publish the estimated cost of health effects from EDCs.
 This work grabbed the attention of policy makers in the EU and continues to drive action.
 Endocrine Society member Leonardo Trasande, MD, MPP conducted the study.

 - Use of Science in Regulatory Decisions: The Endocrine Society routinely submits the latest scientific evidence to regulatory agencies to ensure that regulations are based on up-to-date knowledge of the effects of chemicals on endocrine systems.
-In 2023, we influenced a decision made by the European Food Safety Agency to lower the exposure limits to BPA in food.

 - Advising the European Commission on Legislation to Implement the EU Ambition for a “Toxic-Free” Environment: The Endocrine Society holds a position on the group advising the EU Commission.
 Endocrine Society member Anne-Simone Parent, MD, PhD represents the Society.